dannguyen/journalism-syllabi/README.md

 <a href="http://hmason.github.io/datastorytelling/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This short course is an exploration of the line between data analysis and storytelling.
+        This short course is an exploration of the line between data analysis and storytelling.
 How do we find the interesting stories in data, and how do we communicate them in a compelling way, with respect to the data?
-</em></p>
+        </small></p>

         <p>Instructors: Hilary Mason</p>
     </td>
     <td>
-        New York University
+        <small>New York University</small>
     </td>
   </tr>